 As for the question of the next “Aquaman,” Dafoe said, “I think they’re going to make another one.
 We will see about my involvement in that.”
 Asked if he enjoyed the experience, he underwent a shocking transformation.
-His eyes curled into slits and darkened as he eyebrows melted into the mass below.
+His eyes curled into slits and darkened as his eyebrows melted into the mass below.
 He hunched forward, and his tongue peered out between a narrow bracket of teeth.
 It was an eerie, almost satanic vision, as ominous as any of his most disturbing screen turns.

 He relaxed, chuckled, and sat up.
 “You know what I like?” he said.
 “I like a movie where I work every day and have challenges, pleasures, and work the whole day.
 Then, at night, I go home.
 And I’m tired.”